SebasMBK/etl-houseslima-properati/README.md

 2.  `terraform init`: This will initiate terraform in the folder.
 3.  `terraform apply`: This will create our infraestructure.
 You will be prompt to input a redshift password and user.
 4. (Only run if you want to destroy the infraestructure) `terraform destroy`: This destroys the created infraestructure.

+Now for testing, let's go to our root folder and run:
+`pytest`: This will run some tests to make sure the web page works as we want to.
+          The first test will make sure that we recieve the response 200, meaning that the webpage exists and we have access to it.
+          The second test will make sure that the limit of elements per page is 30.

 This pipeline is scheduled hourly, so we can wait 1 hour for the pipeline to run or run our Step Functions' State Machines manually.